Benefits of Getting Outdoors

 Inflammation has been linked to a host of health problems, from autoimmune disorders to depression and even cancer.
 Various studies have shown that spending time in green spaces reduces inflammation.

-Men and women of all ages can benefit from this natural inflammation-buster.
-From healthy, college-aged males to elderly patients, there was a marked difference in inflammation among individuals who spent time in the forest.
+Men and women of all ages can benefit from the natural inflammation-buster of simply venturing outside.
+From healthy, college-aged males to elderly patients, studies have shown a marked difference in inflammation among individuals who spent time in the forest.

 5. Being Outside is Good for Eyesight